php-fig/fig-standards/proposed/http.md

 the most accurate method used for serializing message headers is to iterate over header values and serialize based on any rules for the specific header.
-Implementations MAY choose to internally maintain the state of classes implementing `HeaderValuesInterface` using an array of strings or a string value.
+Implementations MAY choose to internally maintain the state of classes implementing `HeaderFieldValuesInterface` using an array of strings or a string value.
 However, it is recommended that implementations maintain the internal state using an array so that headers that cannot be concatenated using a comma can be serialized using the array values rather than an invalid string.
 For